 1. 2008 through 2023 model heavy-duty diesel engines to be used in buses as defined in California Vehicle Code sections 233, 612, and 642, school buses as defined in California Vehicle Code section 545, recreational vehicles as defined in Health and Safety Code section 18010, medium duty vehicles as defined in section 1900(b)(13) of title 13, California Code of Regulations (CCR), military tactical vehicles as defined in section 1905 of title 13, CCR, authorized emergency vehicles as defined in California Vehicle Code section 165, armored cars, as defined in California Vehicle Code section 115, and workover rigs, as defined in section 2449 of title 13, CCR are exempted from these requirements.

-2. 2024 and subsequent model heavy-duty engines to be used in military tactical vehicles as defined in title 13, CCR, section 1905 and authorized emergency vehicles as defined in California Vehicle Code § 165 are exempted from these requirements.
+2. 2024 through 2026 model heavy-duty engines to be used in military tactical vehicles as defined in title 13, CCR, section 1905 and authorized emergency vehicles as defined in California Vehicle Code § 165 are exempted from these requirements.

 (C) Optional NOx idling emission standard.